From Fragmented to Fluid: Simplifying ServiceRadar with Elixir, Rust, and CloudNativePG

 React2Shell forced the conversation we'd been putting off.
 The vulnerability itself was bad enough, but the follow-up CVEs and the broader pattern they revealed made us take a harder look at what we were signing up for.
 React is a mature framework carrying years of accumulated complexity and technical debt.
 That's not a criticism—it's the natural arc of any widely-adopted JS project.
 But for a team shipping observability tooling, betting on a stack where the next critical CVE feels like a matter of "when" rather than "if" wasn't a trade-off we wanted to keep making.

-An upcoming release takes a different shape:
+The platform takes a different shape:

 - Phoenix + LiveView serves as the experience layer